-Eligibility: Award opportunities are open to all individuals and organizations with training in health economics, outcomes research, clinical sciences or health care evaluation.
+Eligibility Award opportunities are open to all individuals and organizations with training in health economics, outcomes research, clinical sciences or health care evaluation.
 Eligible applicants should hold an advanced degree in a field of study logically or functionally related to the proposed activities, such as a PhD or equivalent.
 Interdisciplinary collaboration is highly encouraged.
-At least one collaborator must also have a firm commitment from an accredited U.S. university or research organization, and at least one collaborator must be a U.S. citizen or permanent resident by the time of initiation of this award.
+At least one collaborator must also have a firm commitment from an accredited U.S. university or research organization.

-Funding: Varying levels, up to $100,000, for a one-year period.
+Funding Varying levels, up to $100,000, for a one-year period.
 Level of funding will depend on the scope of proposed activities.
-A maximum of 20 percent of the award may be used for indirect institutional costs.
+A maximum of 20 percent of the award may be used for fringe benefits and/or indirect institutional costs.

 Important: Please click on topics in blue, above, to learn full details about this award.